WINTER SQUASH & PUMPKINS

 - Place whole winter squash on top of thick pads of newspapers in a cool, dry, well-ventilated location, preferably between 45 and 50 degrees F. Check on a regular basis for rot and use within three to six months depending on variety of squash.

-WINTER SQUASH VARIETIES
+OUR WINTER SQUASH VARIETIES

 GALEUX D’EYSINES SQUASH HEIRLOOM